 “An act to make another happy, inspires the other to make still another happy, and so happiness is aroused and abounds.
 Thousands of candles can be lighted from a single candle, and the life of the single candle will not be shortened.
 Happiness never decreases by being shared.
 Those who seek Enlightenment must be careful of each of their steps.
 No matter how high one’s aspiration may be, it must be attained step by step.
 The steps of the path to Enlightenment must be taken in our everyday life.”

 This seems to be, in part, a paraphrase of Section 10 of the Sutra of 42 Sections.
 It’s not an exact translation, but it’s pretty close.
 It certainly seems to preserve the meaning and the image, even if the exact wording has been tweaked.

 The quote “Thousands of candles can be lighted from a single candle, and the life of the single candle will not be shortened.
-Happiness never decreases by being shared,” isn’t, I believe, quite close enough to the Sutra of 42 Sections to be considered genuine, so I’ve classed it as “fakeish.”
+Happiness never decreases by being shared,” isn’t, I believe, quite close enough to the Sutra of 42 Sections or any of the other sources I’ve found to be considered genuine, so I’ve classed it as “fakeish.”

 Several well-known Fake Buddha Quotes originate in this book.
 The problem may be that quotes appear with the attribution “The Teaching of Buddha,” and people then misinterpret this to mean that they are the “word of the Buddha.”

 The Sutra of 42 Sections is said to be a compilation from Indian sources.
 According to legend, the Emperor Ming sent a delegation west looking for the Buddha’s teachings.
 The delegation encountered Kasyapa-Matanga and Dharmaraksha in India, and they were brought back to China along with many sutras.
 The Sutra of 42 Sections was one of the works they translated.